teamniteo/handbook/app-release-procedures.rst

 Before deploying make sure that you took care of:

     * Creating backups of backing services (DB storage, ...)
-    * Making basic preparation for rolling back
+    * Making basic preparations for rolling back
-    * Making sure that deployment assistant will be able to help you in case of need
+    * Making sure that deployment assistant will be able to help you, in case you encounter problems.

 Delivery Verification